Oct 20, 2013

 Flat black spray paint

-A spray bottle with vinegardiy1
+A spray bottle with vinegar

 1. Shake the Krylon® Looking Glass® Mirror-Like paint vigorously for 3 to 5 minutes.